 Okay, time to take a seat at the communal table and hope no food weirdos sit down next to you.

 Let’s take it to the top with the house starter spread: fresh homemade bread, garlic infused olive oil, and garbanzos served in a sardine can.
 And a ‘lil aperitif shot to get in the mood.

-The tartar is served with a take on papas pai, or shoestring potatoes, served in a brown paper bag / fish fry basket.
+The tartare is served with a take on papas pai, or shoestring potatoes, served in a brown paper bag / fish fry basket.

 Give me a mason jar filled with slowly cooked lamb and I may just close it back up, keep it in my yak pak, and sneak spoonfuls every few hours.
 It’s served with a corn foam on top and feta cheese — totally unique hitting the flavor and texture notes, although the saltiness of the lamb was a bit of a tongue attack.

-Whether my egg is cooked at 62 degrees, 68, 98 degrees or on the hot sidewalk, eggs are kinda sexy shit and the food of the future.
+Whether my egg is cooked at 62 degrees, 68, 98 degrees or on the hot sidewalk, all good eggs are sexy.
+The food of the future.
 It was served inside a lovely mini saucepan with a Hollandaise sauce, duck confit, spinach, peas, and mushrooms and topped with mandioca and garlic chips.

 The salt also overwhelmed the broth on here, but I’d still wish this dish for breakfast any day or night of the week.